WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 Regarding arms race, an example of one in society would be computer security:
 * At the start, protections are minimal and communications are visible for all to see.
 * Then, malicious hackers exploit those *weaknesses* for their benefit, so we start putting passwords, ciphering transmissions, monitoring accesses...
-* In return, hackers try to bypass protections, steal passwords... it goes on and on to this day.
+* In return, hackers try to bypass protections, steal passwords...
+It goes on and on to this day.
 * In addition, as security gets increasingly complicated, it costs more to both sides, expanding our knowledge on attacking and defending those systems but locking resources that could be used otherwise.

-If we apply this to our subject, it means that if, say, armed conflicts were to disappear, armies and their respective military–industrial complex will quickly lose funding and wither away.
+If we apply this to our subject, it means that if, say, armed conflicts were to disappear, armies and their respective military–industrial complex would quickly lose funding and wither away.
 It'd be especially drastic since they are [significant worldwide expenses](https://en.wikipedia.org/wiki/List_of_countries_by_military_expenditures).
-It has come to this because of literal arms race between countries, further reinforced by the lobbying to maintain the many jobs that depend on it.
+It has come to this because of a literal arms race between countries, further reinforced by the lobbying to maintain the many jobs that depend on it.

 It's good news, right?
 Imagine what we could do with all this extra funding, not forgetting that it's less chance to destroy ourselves.
 Well, that's one way to see it, but it also means that our know-how of organizing armies, information warfare, building and maintaining complex weapon systems will also disappear.